-- If you are using a charcoal barbecue, make sure the coals are glowing red with a powdery grey surface before you start cooking, as this means that they're hot enough.
+- if you are using a charcoal barbecue, coals are glowing red with a powdery grey surface before you start cooking, as this means that they're hot enough

-Remember that meat is safe to eat only when:
+Remember that meat such as mince, sausages and chicken is safe to eat only when:

 - it is piping hot in the centre

-Some meat, such as steaks and joints of beef or lamb, can be served rare (not cooked in the middle) as long as the outside has been properly cooked.
+Some meat, such as steaks and joints of beef or lamb can be served rare (not cooked in the middle) as long as the outside has been properly cooked.
 This will kill any bacteria that might be on the outside of the meat.
-However, food made from minced meat, such as sausages and burgers, must be cooked thoroughly all the way through.

 Germs from raw meat can move easily onto your hands and then anything else you touch, including food that is cooked and ready to eat.
 This is called 'cross-contamination'.

-Barbecues are often the scene of cross-contamination.
+Barbecues are often the cause of cross-contamination.
 When raw meat juices mix with cooked or ready-to-eat food this can lead to food poisoning.

-- One of the most common food handling mistakes involves people putting cooked chicken or meat back on the same plate that contains raw juices so be sure you have plenty of clean utensils and platters.
+- Do not put cooked chicken or meat back on the same plate that contains raw juices — make sure you have plenty of clean utensils and platters.

-- Do not pour liquid that has been used to marinade raw meat or poultry on to cooked meats.
+- Do not pour liquid that has been used to marinate raw meat or poultry on to cooked meats.

-- Store uncooked food and ready-to-eat foods in separate sealed containers and keep them cold during transport to the barbecue.
-Make sure eskies are packed with enough ice/coolant to keep foods chilled.
+- Store uncooked food and ready-to-eat food in separate sealed containers and keep them cold during transport to the barbecue.

 - Always wash your hands after touching raw meat.

-- Use separate utensils (plates, tongs, containers) for cooked and raw meat.
+- Use separate utensils (such as plates, tongs and containers) for cooked and raw meat.

 Keeping food cool

-It's also important to keep some foods cool to prevent food poisoning germs multiplying.
+It's important to keep some foods cool to prevent food poisoning germs multiplying.

-Make sure you keep the following foods cool:
+Make sure you keep the following high risk foods cool: